 Example: domain-specific concept Patient inherits its structure and identification mechanism from the Person open concept, and functional aspects from Customer.
 Capabilities include authentication of physical agent (from Person), actor, and Nurse entity.
 Links are suggested to symbolic containers (HMO, Hospital, etc).

-Input: domain, from requirements capture or directly.
+Input: descriptive models, requirement item, from requirements capture or directly.